mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/install-onprem/index.md

 # Before you begin

-Before starting the installation, you should verify that your environment meets the following basic requirements:
+Before installing, verify that your environment meets the following basic requirements:

 * [Docker Desktop][install_docker] _version 18.09.2 or newer_

   You must have Docker Desktop installed on the host where the Konvoy command-line interface (CLI) will run.
-  For example, if you installing Konvoy on your laptop computer, be sure the laptop has a supported version of Docker Desktop.
+  For example, if you are installing Konvoy on your laptop computer, be sure the laptop has a supported version of Docker Desktop.

 * [kubectl][install_kubectl] _v1.15.4 or newer_